-It is about about a boy, Noah, who loses his mother in a bombing of a gallery and the only thing that survives from that day is a painting of a goldfinch.
+It is about about a boy, Theo, who loses his mother in a bombing of a gallery and the only thing that survives from that day is a painting of a goldfinch.
 Noah keeps the painting with him wherever life takes him.

 The Goldfinch is the first movie that John Crowley directed after his much praised Brooklyn (2015), which in truth set a very high bar for his next film but with this one he just doesn’t even seem to try.
 The plot jumps from place to place, there are characters appearing and disappearing but you don't get to miss them.
 The problem is that the titular goldfinch painting gets mentioned so sporadically, you forget about its existence and the movie does little to tell why is it so important.